maybeitsai/etl-pipeline/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details (if one exists - consider adding one).
+See the `LICENSE` file for details.